Developer tutorial: Flexible parameters#

 return

-The point of self.default_pars() is to set the ground truth for the format that the parameters should take.
-When users enter their own parameters for defining an instance of this module, the parameter values they enter will be processed within self.update_pars() and will be checked for consistency with the format provided in the default_pars.
-For example, the parameter p_death in the SIR example above is specified within the default_pars as a Bernoulli distribution.
+The point of self.define_pars() is to set the ground truth for the format that the parameters should take.
+When users enter their own parameters for defining an instance of this module, the parameter values they enter will be processed within self.update_pars() and will be checked for consistency with the format provided in the original parameters (define_pars).
+For example, the parameter p_death in the SIR example above is specified initially as a Bernoulli distribution.
 It would be perfectly legitimate to create an instance of the SIR model using any of the following formats:

 [2]: